-The Company has a consignment agreement with Maxima Machineries, Inc. for the supply of excavators, dump trucks, bulldozers and other heavy equipment parts and accessories.
+CCC has a consignment agreement with Maxima Machineries, Inc. for the supply of excavators, dump trucks, bulldozers and other heavy equipment parts and accessories.
 This ensured the availability of the critical parts required for continued operations, and pegs a price range for the supply of such goods during the period of effectivity.
-The consignment agreement has been renewed in December 2021.
+The consignment agreement has been renewed in December 2021 for a period of three years.